Mature Masculine

 The Feel of Devotion

 True devotion has depth built into it.
-It's not the shallow excitement of novelty but the rich satisfaction of knowing something or someone well.
+It's not the shallow excitement of novelty but the rich satisfaction of knowing something or someone well, finding things we missed the first hundred times.

 Devotion and Freedom

 Paradoxically, devotion creates freedom.
-When you commit to something, you stop wasting energy on endless options.
+When we commit to something, we stop wasting energy on endless options and can pour ourselves fully into what matters.

-This is the freedom of the craftsman who has chosen his craft, the partner who has chosen their beloved, the practitioner who has chosen their path, and relishes the journey.
+This is the freedom of the craftsman who has chosen his craft, the partner who has chosen their beloved, the practitioner who has chosen their path and can go deeper than those who constantly change direction.

-Without devotion, you stay on the surface of everything.
-You sample but never taste.
-You start but never finish.
+Without devotion, we stay on the surface of everything.
+We sample but never taste.
+We start but never finish.
+We court but never marry the work that would transform us.

 The Shadows of Devotion